Commemoration of the American Civil War: Gettysburg Cyclorama

 The Gettysburg Cyclorama is a huge art piece, 377 ft. long, 42 ft. high, and weighing 12.5 tons.
 The cyclorama was originally painted with oil on canvas by Paul Philippoteaux to commemorate the Battle of Gettysburg, and it was opened to the public at Chicago in 1883 with critical and popular acclaim.
 The enormity of the cyclorama surrounded audiences and transported them the height of the battle.
 After the popularity of cyclorama dwindled around the start of the 20th century with the popularity of motion pictures, it was taken down and stored in abysmal conditions until it was purchased, mended, and hung in 1913.
 The cyclorama was purchased by the National Park Service in the late 1940s and underwent its first major restoration in 1962, just before the battle's centennial.
 According to the National Park Service's website, the restoration required, "... hours of hand labor to repair water damaged portions of the painting and two large sections faded by years of direct sunlight."

 For the 150th anniversary the cyclorama underwent a five-year restoration project that started in 2003 at a cost of $15 million.
 For the restoration, "conservators separated the painting's 27 panels and cleaned each one inch by inch with cotton swabs, stabilized brittle areas and removed bad touchups and damaging glue."
 The painting, for the first time in decades, has been hung correctly so that it bows inward and gives audiences the feeling of 3-dimensionality.

-When the cyclorama was restored in 1962 a new visitor's center was commissioned to house the piece.
+When the cyclorama was restored in 1962 a new visitor center was commissioned to house the piece.
 Created by well renowned architect, Richard Neutra.
 Neurta's design was a part of the National Park's Services' Mission 66, which sought to update "deteriorated and dangerous conditions in the national parks."
 The visitor center he created was situated right on the battlefield.
 Through Mission 66, parks underwent modernization, and Neutra's design for the Gettysburg Visitor Center reflected that.
 "Critics claimed the new building represented the idealism that was a part of the modern movement of the 1960s."
 By 1999, however, the building had become decrepit and the NPS planned its demolition to restore the sight lines of the battleground its original 1863 aesthetic.
 This stirred a controversy amongst spectators, including Neutra's son, Dion Neutra, who believed the building itself was worthy of preservation and a part of the National Park Service's own history.
 Neutra's building closed in 2005 and the Cyclorama painting was moved to its new museum and visitor center in 2007, and two years later, in 2009, during the midst of the 150th anniversary of the Civil War, Neutra's building was bulldozed.
 The new visitor center opened in 2008 and was designed by Cooper, Robertson & Partners to resemble a 19th-century farm.